 Our video tutorial on adding photos to iPhone for full screen caller image is given below.

-Note: Try to avoid a black border in the top and bottom section of the photo when you keep it in the portrait mode for the screenshot.
+Try to avoid the Black border in the top and bottom section of the photo when you keep it in the portrait mode for the screenshot.
 Such a photo may not fit the iPhone display in full size.
 Use pinch-and-zoom to exclude the black areas and any other portion you may not want to see in the caller ID screen.
-You may also try an image editor to adjust the width and height of the photo to match the iPhone screen.
-Information about iPhone display sizes is readily available in Google.

 Fix iPhone contact photos appearing in a small circle for incoming calls [alternative]